-A 3-star guest house at 1700 m on the Transalpina, presented like a travel feature instead of a booking funnel.
-The whole site reads as one editorial — kicker dashes, ghost numerals, pull-quotes with double rules, letterpress hero reveals — built on native WordPress full-site editing with zero page-builders, zero plugins doing the heavy lifting, and four custom content types holding the mountain.
+A three-star guesthouse at 1,700 m on the Transalpina, presented like a travel feature rather than a booking funnel.
+The whole site reads as one long-form editorial piece — kicker dashes, oversized decorative numerals, pull-quotes with double rules, headings that rise quietly in the opening section — built on native WordPress site editing, with no visual page builder, and four dedicated content types: rooms, ski slopes, trails and attractions.

 The owner answers the phone personally.
-The site had to feel the same way.
+The site had to sound the same way.

 - 0